trbarbour/codex/docs/getting-started.md

 | `codex exec "..."` | Non-interactive "automation mode"  | `codex exec "explain utils.ts"` |

 Key flags: `--model/-m`, `--ask-for-approval/-a`.

+#### Working in Git vs Darcs repositories

+- Codex auto-detects `.git` and `_darcs` roots.
+The status header and `/diff` output call out the detected backend so you can confirm the right tooling is in play.
+- Darcs workspaces reuse the same keyboard shortcuts but the primary action changes to "Record Darcs patch", `/diff` shells out to `darcs whatsnew`, and undo snapshots are backed by temporary Darcs bundles.
+- If the `darcs` CLI is missing, Codex will surface a banner in the onboarding screen explaining which features are temporarily disabled until the executable is installed.

 ### Resuming interactive sessions